Hello, I am Aziz.

 Zero-shot neural predictivity in human prefrontal cortex with a massively multi-task multimodal transformer

-Lucas Gomez, Aziz Ktari, Hao Yuan, Bai Pouya Bashivan (2025).
-Data on the Brain and Mind (NeurIPS Workshop). · also accepted at COSYNE 2026 · Link
+Lucas Gomez, Aziz Ktari, Hao Yuan, Bai Pouya Bashivan.
+Data on the Brain and Mind, NeurIPS Workshop, 2025.
+Link

 Abstract